HewlettPackard/c-spiffe/internal/README.md

 # Internal

-The Internal module is composed by general use utility functions, and some cryptographic functions.
+The Internal module is composed by general use utility functions and some cryptographic functions.
 It is divided into the following modules:

 * **cryptoutil** Utility functions for managing keys
 * **jwtutil** Utility functions for managing JWT tokens.